 - Scanning devices connected to the network to check for known exploits

-The final ransomware removal service cost will vary depending on the hours worked and the difficulty of the ransomware removal and recovery service.
+The final cost of the ransomware removal service will depend on the number of hours worked and the difficulty of the removal and recovery process.

 After the ransomware removal process ends, our experts also ensure that the decrypted data is accessible.
 Since ransomware often corrupts files, a ransomware data recovery service includes restoring files.